Why subscribe?

 This is all about playlists.
 To kick off my Substack blog thing, I have posted a half-dozen older playlists I made at the request of other people or organizations—or as personal research.
 Here is a sampling:

-The Testaments playlist: something I pulled together inspired by this new(ish) novel for its paperback launch — link
+• The Testaments playlist: something I pulled together inspired by Margaret Atwood’s new(ish) novel for its paperback launch — link

 Find more over yonder.
-These are all Spotify-only, but new playlists will be simulcast (simulposted?) to Apple Music.
+These are Spotify-only, but new playlists will be simulcast (simulposted?) to Apple Music and (usually) YouTube.

 Follow me…